-We provide help and support on research activities in the Faculty of Engineering and Physical Sciences when expertise in statistical modelling/data analysis is required.
+We provide help and support on research activities in the Faculty of Science and Engineering when expertise in statistical modelling/data analysis is required.

 The purpose is to enhance the research profile of the Probability and Statistics group in terms of outreach and income.

 We also welcome interesting research problems from other faculties in the university and consultancy work for external organisations.

 If we think we may be able to help after reviewing your request, we will contact you to arrange an initial meeting for half an hour or so to discuss the problem.
 If it is a straightforward case, we will be happy to give advice there and then.

 Otherwise it is down to the individual adviser and yourself to come to an agreement as to the best way forward towards a solution, with help from the school's finance office if necessary when contracts and fees are involved.

 Statistical support if required should be budgeted for in grant applications, like computer officer time.

 It is better to include a statistician as co-investigator if new methodology needs to be developed.
 An adviser may or may not be prepared to spend time working on a problem that is part of an existing grant.